 - eIDs (electronic Identification Documents) issued by external providers, like public authorities or banks, are a legitimate form of digital identification

 - Live-verify/video legitimation is an AI-powered tool for confirming a user’s identity during a video call with a company representative.
 It also expedites document scanning.

-- Biometrics like facial recognition and fingerprint scan provide undeniable proof of a person’s identity.
+- Biometrics like facial recognition and fingerprint scans provide undeniable proof of a person’s identity.

-- Behavioral analytics allows companies to track how a user interacts with a service or device and if there are any abnormalities in user behavior.
+- Behavioural analytics allows companies to track how a user interacts with a service or device and if there are any abnormalities in user behaviour.

 - Registry queries make it possible to cross-check a person’s identity on the basis of federal registries e.g. voting registries.